Prince-K-Ado/ist303_spr25_software_development/slides/week01_01_intro.md

 ## Blending the practical and academic
 - Tool fluency: provide a solid foundation across a number of tools (proficiency is up to you)
 - Study of agile development process
-- Get comfortable to jumping between:
+- Get comfortable jumping between:
   - tools and theory
   - small details to broad topics, *strengthening the connections between them each time*
 ---